zyy32/FCLG-Net/README.md

 # FMLF-Net
-FMLF-Net: Frequency-domain multi-angle interaction and low-resolution fusion network for pavement crack segmentation.
+FCLG-Net: Frequency Multi-angle Compensation and Low-resolution Guided Network for Pavement Crack Segmentation.

 The paper is currently under submission.
 Once the paper is accepted, all code will be made publicly available.
 Stay tuned for updates! 🚀